Jump to a Section...

 The causes of cocaine addiction vary from person to person, but it involves a combination of genetics, environmental factors, and social factors.
 Some people’s genetic makeup put them at increased risk for addiction and they should be aware of the presence of addiction in their family history.
 Combined with stress, peer pressure, curiosity, mental health, and other factors, they may develop an addiction after trying cocaine.

 Due to the changes that occur in the brain following continued cocaine use, this can make it more difficult for someone to stop on their own.
 What started out as a choice to try cocaine soon spirals out of their control and they are unable to successfully stop long-term even if they want to.
-They need professional addiction treatment from a facility like 1st Step Behavioral Health to safely and effectively overcome addiction and reduce their risk of relapsing.
+They need professional cocaine addiction treatment from a facility like 1st Step’s South Florida cocaine rehabilitation center to safely and effectively overcome addiction and reduce their risk of relapsing.
 Recovery is possible with proper treatment.

 What are the Signs and Symptoms of Cocaine Addiction?

 Some people can become very skilled at masking their cocaine addiction and downplaying its severity.
 They may attribute their symptoms to other things happening in their life to reduce cause for concern from others.
 However, recognizing the signs and symptoms of cocaine addiction is an essential part in helping someone to get the rehabilitation treatment that they need for recovery.